 The growth in automated trading has led to significant changes in the basic architecture of automated trading systems over the past decade and continues to do so.

-- The emergence of low latency architectures
+- Low latency architectures

 - Levels of sophistication

 - Disadvantages of using automated trading systems

 What is automated trading?